sidora-tools/sidora.core/README.md

 ## Quickstart

 Load the package and establish a database connection to Pandora.
-To do so you need the right *.credentials* file
+To do so you need the right `.credentials` file.
+Contact Stephan Schiffels, James Fellows Yates or Clemens Schmid to obtain it.
+You also have to be in the institute's subnet.

 ```
 library(magrittr)